dottedmag/ppow/README.md

 occurrence.
 If multiple blocks are triggered by the same set of changes, they too run in order, from top to bottom.

-Here's a modified version of the *modd.conf* file I use when hacking on devd.
+Here's a modified version of the *ppow.conf* file I use when hacking on devd.
 It runs the test suite whenever a .go file changes, builds devd whenever a non-test file is changed, and keeps a test instance running throughout.